Wilki406/Wilki406/README.md

 <div align="left">

-I am currently a high school student with an interest and passion in Programming.
+I am currently a University student with an interest and passion in Programming.
 I have experience programming in Python, C++, HTML, CSS and C. As well as prototyping hardware solutions using Arduino, Expressif Microcontrollers and Raspberry Pi's.

 ---